SchoolOfCode/website-challenge-TaniaY21/ReadMe.md

   position: fixed; /* tried it here too but it also messes up layout*/ }
 ```
 I was unable to find a solution to this problem despite some serious Googling.
 From what I read, the `fixed` position takes the element "*out of flow*", but I don't know how to fix that.
-It also led me to the rabbit hole of CSS grid layouts, flexbox, Bootscrap and I got even more confused...
-I felt like it was overly complicated for something so simple T_T

-I also had issues keeping the `footer` pinned to the very bottom.
+# Second week

+I changed the code since after we learned about flexbox I thought it would be easier to use that for my entire layout instead, and it really was!

+But I still had issues since sometimes none of the modifiers (`justify-content` or `align-items` worked even though they were in flex containers...)

+ß